Sunday Parking Charges in Salisbury

 The current flat-rate is £1.90 per visit on a Sunday; the new charges for the same period would be £5.90, a 211% increase.
 Parking would also be limited to a maximum of three hours, instead of the current all-day Sunday parking.

 Given the acknowledged benefits that churchgoers bring to the local community, not least through extensive volunteering, this proposal would be an unwelcome additional financial constraint—especially as many churchgoers are relatively low-paid workers or retirees on fixed incomes.
+Churches play an important role in Salisbury’s social fabric, offering support services, community groups, and spaces for reflection and wellbeing.
+Making access more difficult on Sundays may inadvertently weaken this contribution.

 Whilst the Methodist Church is committed to equality, diversity and inclusivity, and recognises the Council’s need to remain neutral in matters of religion and belief, the fact remains that only Christians have meeting places situated in Salisbury city-centre and would therefore be disproportionately affected.